Smart-IoT-Systems/genesis-uca/CONTRIBUTING.md

 * Explain which behavior you expected to see instead and why.
 * Which version of GeneSIS are you using?
 * Which OS and set up are you using?

+# Submitting Changes

+Please send a [Pull Request to GeneSIS](https://gitlab.com/enact/GeneSIS/-/merge_requests) with a clear list of what you've done.
+Please make sure all of your commits are atomic (one feature per commit).

+Always write a clear log message for your commits.
+One-line messages are fine for small changes, but bigger changes should look like this:

+    $ git commit -m "A brief summary of the commit
+    >
+    > A paragraph describing what changed and its impact."

+# Issue and Pull Request Labels